mirakc/mirakc/README.md

 * /api/channels/{channel_type}/{channel}/stream
   * Compatible
   * The `decode` query parameter has been supported
-  * The `X-Mirakurun-Priority` HTTP header have been supported
+  * The `X-Mirakurun-Priority` HTTP header has been supported
   * The optional `duration` query parameter (in milliseconads) has been added, which is passed to the tuner command
 * /api/services